theevo/CategorySwiper/Discovery-tree.md

 [^1]: a putRequest requires a PutBodyObject, which requires a Transaction
 [^2]: [Get All Categories](https://lunchmoney.dev/#get-all-categories) takes an optional Query param: Flattened (default) or Nested.
 Flattened will show a Category more than once if it belongs to a Category Group.
 The said category appears the first time in the "first level" of the array (as if it had no parent) and a second time as a child of the Group (within its children array).
 Either way, you want to present your UI in a tree like structure.
 I think Flattened makes sense if you prefer piecing together the child with its parent by its id.
 On the other hand, you could get the same result with Nested by traversing into children array when you reach a Category Group.
 With Nested, there's never a fear of duplicating a category.
+[^3]: Valuable lessons learned from using my own ViewModel with Picker: 1) make the ViewModel conform to ObservableObject 2) if your selection: parameter is an instance of yourObject, add `.tag(yourObject)` next to `Text(yourObject.name)`.
+This will let the Picker know you are selecting this instance of yourObject and not the string `name`.
+3) add `@Published` to the properties of the ViewModel to receive 2-way binding in the View.